microsoft/qsharp-runtime/src/QirRuntime/README.md

         - $ export CXX=/usr/bin/clang++-11
     1. `$ sudo apt install clang-tidy-11` (`$ clang-tidy-11 --version` should return 'LLVM version 11.0.0')
     1. Install the same version of dotnet as specified by qsharp-runtime [README](../../README.md)
-    1. <_optional_> To use build/test scripts, check that you have python3 installed (it should be by default).

 See [https://code.visualstudio.com/docs/remote/wsl] on how to use VS Code with WSL.